botfactoryit/terremotibot/README.md

 ## Run with Docker

 You can run the application locally with Docker.
-This Docker Compose configuration brings up a MongoDB instance, and the [base image](https://github.com/botfactoryit/docker-for-terremotibot) already includes all the required dependencies (Node.js, yarn, GraphicsMagick, ffmpeg, vapoursynth with vsimagereader).
+This Docker Compose configuration brings up a MongoDB instance, and the [base image](https://github.com/botfactoryit/docker-for-terremotibot) already includes all the required dependencies (currently Node.js and GraphicsMagick).

 ```sh
 docker-compose -f docker-compose.dev.yml up --build